St Emeric of Hungary Church, Čimhová: Organ

 Third organ was ordered from the well-established workshop of Pažický family from Rajec around 1811.
 The builder presented great plans for a medium size organ with 17 stops, two manuals and pedal.
 This was scaled down after protests from Trstená parish, which disagreed with the proposed size, and was therefore supposed to be similar to the one built for parish in Trstená, an organ with 11 stops, one manual and pedal.
 After many extensions and financial problems, on the side of both the builder and the parish, an organ with 10 stops was delivered in 1818.

 Only the case remains to this day- the instrument was lost in 1908, after being replaced by the Ottó Rieger Budapest company.
 Later works were carried out by Jozef Hardoník- in 1934, bellows moved inside the case, and by Štefan Gábor- in 1977, modifications to stops Flauta 4', new stops Larigot 1 1/3', Kvinta 2 2/3' and Roh Nočný 2' (Nachthorn).

 In 2025, Slovak organ manufacturer Dielňa Bies delivered a new organ with 14 stops, two manuals and a pedal.
 The 1818 case was restored, regaining its original blue color and faux-marble surface.
 The manufacturer also reintroduced the aperture in the base of the case, an original solution of Pažický organs that allowed for visual contact with the service, meanwhile the organist was seated behind the console from the rear side of the case.
 A second 'Hinterpositiv' case was added, which houses second manual and pedal.

 In popular culture

-In 1966, movie Živý Bič directed by Martin Ťapák (based on wartime novel by Milo Urban) was produced in at various locations in Orava region, and St Emeric church served to portray Ráztoky church.
+In 1966, movie Živý Bič directed by Martin Ťapák (based on wartime novel by Milo Urban) was produced at various locations in Orava region, and St Emeric church served to portray Ráztoky church.